 So, what’s the secret to launching a digital workplace initiative to achieve or surpass these great results?

-We recently caught up with Shafath Syed, our Senior Director of End User Solutions, to discuss just that.
-During our conversation, Shafath outlined strategies for helping to ensure that digital workplace efforts are sustainable and successful.
+We recently caught up with the digital workplace experts at BMC Software.
+During our conversation, the digital workplace gurus at BMC Software outlined strategies for helping to ensure that digital workplace efforts are sustainable and successful.

 Question: What are the red flags, or indicators that digital change is necessary in order for companies to remain competitive?